Aaron Bauer's gecko: Habitat

-The preferred natural habitats of H. aaronbaueri are forest, caves, and rocky areas, at altitudes of 150–200 m (490–660 ft).
+G. aaronbaueri is found in Khammouane Province, Laos.
+The preferred natural habitats of G. aaronbaueri are forest, caves, and rocky areas, at altitudes of 150–200 m (490–660 ft).
 Geckos live on all continents of the world except Antartica.
-Specifically, the Aaron Bauer gecko resides on the continent of Asia in Khammouane Province, Laos.
-This territory is a region found in Thailand where there are many sites to see, yet a large quantity of untouched land.
 The terrain in this region consists of limestone mountains with lush forests and various caves.
-The specific isolated cave region in the Loas territory, known as Lom Yen Cave, where the species is found, is made up of the limestone in a remote, karst mountain in the range.
+The specific isolated cave, Lom Yen Cave, where the species is found, is made up of the limestone in a remote, karst mountain in the range.

 Description

-H. aaronbaueri is medium-sized for its genus.
+G. aaronbaueri is medium-sized for its genus.
 Maximum recorded snout-to-vent length (SVL) is 8 cm (3.1 in).
 This is different from average geckos that vary in lengths from 18 cm to 30 cm.
 The back side of this organism consists of about six off-white dots along the spine that are intermixed with yellow patterning, all of which extend from the neck to the base of the spine.
 On the sides of their bodies, there are groups of more off-white dots patterned with darker-colored markings outlined in yellow in the middle of limb attachments.
 This species of gecko also has approximately 100 rows of even flat scales on the dorsal side.
 Aaron Bauer geckos can also be described as rupicolas (associated with rocks).
 Due to the fact the species is also in the family Gekkonidae, this means the gecko has toe pads for scaling large rocks or any other surface.